 - 1. Looked after children and all previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Children living within the catchment area of the school and those on whose behalf firm evidence is presented that they will be living in the catchment area by the appropriate admission date. - 3.
+Children living within the catchment area of the school and those on whose behalf firm evidence is presented that they will be living in the catchment area by the appropriate admission date.
+Catchment area maps for each school can be found on the Admissions page on each school's website.
+This also includes a list of postcodes in the catchment area for each school. - 3.
 Children with an exceptional social or medical reason that means that they can only attend that specific school (for example, where the child or one or both parents has a disability that means that the child can only go to one school). - Strong supporting evidence must be provided from a professional body involved with the family or the child. - The professional must be independent of both the family and the school. - The evidence must relate specifically to the school for which the application is being made and must demonstrate clearly why it is the only school that can meet the child's needs.